Girl Scouts of Many Colors

 (Trying to hide

-Why didn’t you tell me sooner?
+her smile) Why didn’t you tell me sooner?
 Here I am thinking I’ve been

 doomed to have a permanent storm cloud follow me for eternity.
 But maybe